tchx84/inventario-gitorious-wiki/Development.markdown

 Now you can update `translation/po/es/inventario.mo`

-Then, compile the `.mo` files:

-    # rake gettext:pack

 The GUI has its own translations.
 Generate the .mo files with:

     # rake gui:generate[translation]

 Now you can update `public/gui/source/translation/es.po`.

-There is no need to create a .mo file afterwards.
+In both cases, there is no need to compile the `.po` files into the `.mo` format.
 Finally, create a git commit with the updates.

 # Working with ActiveRecord